 The four-month crossover between the three campuses is compulsory.

 For the May 2020 intake, all the MGB and Global MBA students begin the program in Singapore, then move to Sydney and complete the last leg in Dubai.

 For the September 2020 intake, all the MGB students begin the program in Dubai, then move to Sydney and complete the last leg in Singapore.

-In Dubai and Sydney, students are housed in apartments.
+In Dubai, students are housed in apartments.
 In Singapore, they live in dormitories.
-Men and women are housed in separate in apartments/dormitories within in the same building.
+Men and women are housed in separate apartments/levels in the main building.

-Students have shared bedrooms.
-The number of occupants per bedroom varies depending on the size of the room (small = 2 occupants, medium = 3 occupants, large = 4 or 5 occupants).
+Students have shared rooms.
+The number of occupants per room varies depending on the size of the room.